willfindlay/honors-thesis/thesis/thesis.md

 \markboth{Acknowledgments}{}

-First and foremost, I would like to thank my advisor, Anil Somayaji, for his tireless efforts to ensure the success of this project, as well as for providing the original design for pH along with invaluable advice and ideas.
+First and foremost, I would like to thank my advisor, Anil Somayaji, for his tireless efforts to ensure the success of this project as well as for providing the original design for pH along with invaluable advice and ideas.
 Implementing ebpH and writing this thesis has been a long process and not without its challenges.
-Dr. Somayaji's support and guidance have been quintessential to the success of this undertaking.
+Dr. Somayaji's support and guidance have been critical to the success of this undertaking.

-I would also like to thank the members and contributors of the *Iovisor Project*, especially Yonghong Song\footnote{\url{https://github.com/yonghong-song}}
-and Teng Qin\footnote{\url{https://github.com/palmtenor}}
-for their guidance and willingness to respond to issues and questions related to the *bcc* project.
+I would also like to thank the members and contributors of the *Iovisor Project*, especially Yonghong Song and Teng Qin for their guidance and willingness to respond to issues and questions related to the *bcc* project.
-Brendan Gregg's\footnote{\url{https://github.com/brendangregg} and \url{http://www.brendangregg.com}}
+Brendan Gregg's
 writings and talks have been a great source of inspiration, especially with respect to background research.
-Sasha Goldshtein's\footnote{\url{https://github.com/goldshtn}} *syscount.py* was an invaluable basis for my earliest proof-of-concept experimentation, although none of that original code has made it into this iteration of ebpH.
+Sasha Goldshtein's *syscount.py* was an invaluable basis for my earliest proof-of-concept experimentation, although none of that original code has made it into this iteration of ebpH.

 For their love and tremendous support of my education, I would like to thank my parents, Mark and Terri-Lyn.
 Without them, I am certain that none of this would have been possible.
-I would additionally like to thank my mother for suffering through the first draft of this thesis, and finding the many errors that come with writing a paper this large in Vim with no grammar checker.
+I would additionally like to thank my mother for suffering through the first draft of this thesis and finding the many errors that come with writing a paper this large in Vim with no grammar checker.

 Finally, I want to thank my dear friend, Amanda, for all the support she has provided me throughout